krissumarie/person-manager/README.md

          allowing me to interact with the person in the database.

  2. **Frontend**: React.js with CSS styling
-       - **App.js** - This is my first welcoming homepage, with a navbar.
+       - **App.js** - This is my first welcoming homepage, with the navbar code.
        - **PeopleList.js** - This is a page, where you can look at all the people in the database, search them by name and sort them alphabetically.
        - **ManagePeople.js** - This is a page, where you can remove and update people by ID and add people.
        - **Index.css** - A file with all of my styling information for the webpage
  3. **Database** - PostgreSQL
-      - My database saves the person entity and allows me to update the list and save all the information into the database
+      - My database saves the person entity and allows me to update the people in the list and save all the information into the database
  4. **Docker containers**
       - I have 3 different Docker files.
-I have a frontend Dockerfile in my person-manager-frontend directory, I have one in the root for my backend and a final one, which generates 3 doker containers automatically for frontend, backend and database.
+I have a frontend Dockerfile in my person-manager-frontend directory, I have one in the root for my backend and a final one, which generates 3 docker containers automatically for frontend, backend and database.

 ### Thank you for giving me a chance to show my skills!